wader/disable_sendfile_vbox_linux/README.md

 ##### Go VirtualBox vboxsf sendfile bug workaround

-If you are serve static content from a shared folder you might have run into a vboxsf file corruption bug etc. This hack disables the sendfile syscall for the go process which will force the standard library to fallback to userland buffered IO.
+If you serve static content from a shared folder you might have run into a vboxsf file corruption bug.
+This hack disables the sendfile syscall for the go process which will force the standard library to fallback to userland buffered IO.

 References:
 [Ticket #9069 shared folder doesn't seem to update](https://www.virtualbox.org/ticket/9069)